thecooldrop/lambda-lab/README.md

 Now comes the most vital part of a Lambda function, namely the code.
 Go back to the overview of your Lambda function and in the code editor paste in the content of `app.py` file, which you can find in this repository.
+Do not forget to click on the `Deploy` button above the code editor to deploy your code.

 Now may be the good time to analyze what our code is actually doing.
 Try to answer following questions for yourself: